averykhoo/recipes/recipes/confectionery/pie-crust.md

    until flour is evenly distributed.
 (Dough should look broken up and a little crumbly).
 4. Transfer to a medium bowl then sprinkle ice water over mixture — start with 1 tablespoon and add from there.
 Using a rubber spatula, press the dough into itself.
 The crumbs should begin to form larger clusters.
-If you pinch some of the dough and it holds together, it’s ready.
+If you pinch some of the dough and it holds together, it's ready.
 If the dough falls apart, add 2 to 4 more tablespoons of water and continue to press until dough comes together.
 5. Remove dough from bowl and place in a mound on a clean surface.
 Work the dough just enough to form a ball.
 Cut the ball in half then form each half into discs.
 Wrap each disc with plastic wrap and refrigerate for at least 1 hour and